rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ```

 Note that this is the path of the **private key** that we generated in the previous step, **not the public key**.
 Replace the path with whatever your system printed in that previous step.
+Keep in mind that equivalent of the Ubuntu /home/ directory in macOS is called /Users/.

 If you get an error saying that the `ssh-agent` is not running, start it by running the following command **on your client machine**: